Zirafnik/fireblock/README.md

 - **Restart Firefox for changes to take effect.**
 - The script ensures no duplicate entries are added.
-- For enterprise or system-wide settings, update the `LOCATION` variable in the script accordingly.
+- For enterprise or system-wide settings, update the `POLICY_FILE` variable in the script accordingly.

 ## References